yoonmoonsick/dnd2024/README.md

 - Domain Spells (Always prepared)
   - Level 3: Guiding Bolt, Shield of Faith, Magic Weapon, Spiritual Weapon
-  - Level 5: Crusader’s Mantle, Spirit Guardians
+  - Level 5: Crusader's Mantle, Spirit Guardians
   - Level 7: Fire Shield, Freedom of Movement
   - Level 9: Hold Monster, Steel Wind Strike
 - Level 3: Guided Strike
   - When you misses with an attack roll, you can expend one use of your Channel Divinity and give that roll a +10 bonus, potentially causing it to hit.
 - Level 3: Improved Guided Strike
   - When you or a creature within 30 feet of you misses with an attack roll, you can expend one use of your Channel Divinity and give that roll a +10 bonus, potentially causing it to hit.
-When you use this feature to benefit another creature’s attack roll, you must take a Reaction to do so.
+When you use this feature to benefit another creature's attack roll, you must take a Reaction to do so.
 - Level 3: War Priest
   - As a Bonus Action, you can make one attack with a weapon or an Unarmed Strike.
 You can use this Bonus Action a number of times equal to your Wisdom modifier (minimum of once).
 You regain all expended uses when you finish a Short or Long Rest.
-- Level 6: War God’s Blessing
+- Level 6: War God's Blessing
   - You can expend a use of your Channel Divinity to cast Shield of Faith or Spiritual Weapon rather than expending a spell slot.
-When you cast either spell in this way, the spell doesn’t require Concentration.
+When you cast either spell in this way, the spell doesn't require Concentration.

 ## Druid